Should John Hancock Multifactor Large Cap ETF (JHML) Be on Your Investing Radar?

 Why Large Cap Blend

-Large cap companies typically have a market capitalization above $10 billion.
-Considered a more stable option, large cap companies boast more predictable cash flows and are less volatile than their mid and small cap counterparts.
+Companies that fall in the large cap category tend to have a market capitalization above $10 billion.
+Overall, they are usually a stable option, with less risk and more sure-fire cash flows than mid and small cap companies.

 Typically holding a combination of both growth and value stocks, blend ETFs also demonstrate qualities seen in value and growth investments.